Vegan Egg Substitutes For Baking

 Chia eggs are a little different to flax eggs- they are more absorbent and therefore you need to use slightly more liquid.
-I’ve included a recipe for them at the bottom of this page.
+If you’d like to know how to make a chia seed egg, I’ve included a recipe for them at the bottom of this page.

 Tofu might sound like a bit of a strange one but it’s often used to thicken things like chocolate mousses or puddings.
 To replace 1 egg, use approximately 1/4 cup or 60g of silken tofu (not firm).
 Silken tofu has a soft, fragile texture that will blend and puree easily and become undetectable in your desserts.